auth-global/self-documenting-cryptography/design-documents/g3p.md

   )
 ```

-The main limitation of a short HMAC tag is that it must be substantially shorter than one block (64 bytes in the case of SHA256) to ensure that the first block processed contains the first cryptoacoustic repetition of the `indirect-tag` and observer-derived input so that the observer must compute that SHA256 block themselves and cannot be provided with a precomputed block.
+The main limitation of a short HMAC tag is that it must be substantially shorter than one block (64 bytes in the case of SHA256) to ensure that the first block processed includes the `indirect-tag` and a sufficient quantity of observer-derived input so that the observer must compute that SHA256 block themselves and cannot be provided with a precomputed block.
 Our final protocols basically limit the use of this exact construct as protocol-identifying domain seperation constants.

 However, our final padding design employs a slight extension of the short tag construction to ensure that whomever computes the SHA256 blocks where the `password`, `credentials`, or `seed-tags` parameters are located in the overall protocol must know those short tags.